Discrimination / Police / Police Discrimination

 You may have additional legal claims if the police have searched, arrested or detained you unlawfully or used force against you in a way that is not lawful.

-For these types of claims, you would need to seek legal representation from a specialist solicitor.
+For these types of claims, you would need to seek legal representation from a specialist solicitor, with expertise in Actions Against the Police.
 Legal aid may be available for these types of claims if you are eligible.

 To find out if you’re eligible for legal aid, contact Civil Legal Advice on 0345 345 4 345 (9am to 8pm Monday to Friday, 9am to 12:30pm Saturday), or you can use their webform here.
 More details about the service it offers and eligibility can be found here.